zombieFox/awesomeSheet/README.md

 ### Development

 Dependencies:
-NodeJS, Bower, Grunt
+NodeJS, Grunt

 1. Clone repo, navigate to root and run
 2. run `npm install`
-3. run `bower install`

 Then run:

 `grunt dev` for live development

 `grunt build` to build project into build directory